tkmharris/tkmharris.github.io/books.md

 9. **Beyond the Northlands**, Eleanor Rosamund Barraclough.

 10. **A Tale for the Time Being**, Ruth Ozeki.
-I heard about this on the [Overdue podcast](http://overduepodcast.com/) so I knew some of the story in advance.
-A meditation of sorts on time and suffering, but wrapped up in a flowing story.
 Its comparisons between Zen Buddhism and quantum physics irked me no end (as always).
 Otherwise very good.

 11. **Zero K**, Don Delillo.